ArtSabintsev/Harpy/README.md

 [[Harpy sharedInstance] setForceLanguageLocalization<#HarpyLanguageConstant#>];
 ```

+### How to test Harpy?
+If you want to see Harpy running before submission, temporarily change the version string in Xcode to an older version than the one that's in the App Store.

 ### Supported Devices Compatibility
 As of **v2.7.1**, this feature was removed, as Apple  stopped updating the `supportedDevices` key in the iTunes Lookup API route.